Negotiating Global Settlements: The UK Perspective

 DPAs have to date been made available only for a limited range of corporate economic offences prosecuted by either the CPS or the SFO.
 Statute governs eligibility for a DPA, its contents and the manner in which it is to be negotiated and approved, with limited discretion left to either the corporate or the prosecuting authority.
 This departure from the much more flexible US model complicates any predictions as to how frequently DPAs will be relied on in practice in the United Kingdom, but this section will consider practical issues arising from the negotiation of the first UK DPA as part of a global settlement.

 The legislation requires the judge hearing the application to be satisfied that a DPA is in the interests of justice (as opposed to prosecution of the corporate).
-The two DPAs agreed as at the time of writing, Standard Bank plc and XYZ Ltd were both heard by Sir Brian Leveson, President of the Queen’s Bench Division, who went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.
+The two DPAs agreed as at the time of writing, Standard Bank plc and XYZ Ltd were both heard by Sir Brian Leveson, President of the King’s Bench Division, who went to considerable lengths to satisfy himself that the proposed DPAs were in the interests of justice and that the terms were fair, reasonable and proportionate.

 In the Standard Bank decision, Leveson P noted that the first consideration must be the seriousness of the conduct and in this regard emphasised that the potential criminality faced by the bank was the failure to prevent intended bribery committed by senior officers of a sister company.
 He also noted the SFO’s conclusion that there was insufficient evidence to suggest that any of Standard Bank’s employees had committed an offence.